seiyaku

 Candle lighting

-At about 13 lumens of visible light and 40 watts of heat, the candle is well-suited for representing married life.
+At about 13 lumens of visible light and about 40 watts of heat output, a candle is well-suited for representing married life.
 It is ignited by the heat of another flame, just as the bride and groom's wedding is celebrated by their families and friends.

 Q: Why do candle trimmers work so few days a week?